-ОВЈЕСТІVЕ Ensure species thrive in the National Park with key assemblages across the Cairngorms within the semi-natural landscape.
-TARGET • Species Recovery Curve (see figure 5 below) - priority species progress from research to developing solutions to sustainable management.
-ACTIONS BY 2027 Deliver species recovery plans for priority species through the Cairngorms Nature Action Plan.
-Deliver a work programme to support capercaillie conservation in the Cairngorms, based on best available evidence.
-Facilitate beaver translocation in the Cairngorms National Park.
-Reduce wildlife crime in the National Park, with a specific focus on eliminating it as a constraint on raptor numbers and range occupancy.
-Deliver the Cairngorms Raptor Project, in partnership with land managers and raptor study groups.
+Ensure species thrive in the National Park with key assemblages across the Cairngorms within the semi-natural landscape.

+Species Recovery Curve - priority species progress from research to developing solutions to sustainable management.

+- Deliver species recovery plans for priority species through the Cairngorms Nature Action Plan. - Deliver a work programme to support capercaillie conservation in the Cairngorms, based on best available evidence.

+- Facilitate beaver translocation in the Cairngorms National Park. - Reduce wildlife crime in the National Park, with a specific focus on eliminating it as a constraint on raptor numbers and range occupancy. - Deliver the Cairngorms Raptor Project, in partnership with land managers and raptor study groups.